 Here in Hawaii, and in other warm climates, growing sweet potatoes is like growing weeds.
 Trimmed vines tossed aside will root and eventually form an edible tuber.
 The wilder areas of my yard are graced with purple sweet potato plants that have emerged from my compost.
 (Though admittedly, growing sweet potatoes like this doesn’t really net a big crop.)
-Growing sweet potatoes in pots might be a more reasonable option if you live in a different climate.
+Growing sweet potatoes in containers is likely a more reasonable option if you live in a different climate.

-Even if you live in a region with a shorter growing season than mine, you can harvest sweet potatoes.
-They need a minimum of 90 days between planting and frost.
+Even if you live in a region with a shorter growing season than mine, you can harvest some of these tasty tubers.
+Sweet potatoes require a minimum of 90 days between planting and frost.
 The trick to growing sweet potatoes is to start early so you’ll be ready to get them in the ground as soon as your soil is warm enough.
 With a little forethought, home gardeners can easily enjoy the flavor of sweet potatoes grown right in the backyard.

 Here’s something to consider about adding sweet potatoes to your garden: They are a calorie-dense vegetable.
 Here’s why that matters.

-Sweet potatoes are planted from slips, or live cuttings.
+Sweet potatoes are planted live cuttings called slips.
 You can start growing your own sweet potato slips so they’ll be ready for spring planting, even when it’s too cold to do any outdoor gardening.

 Start by picking up a sweet potato from the grocery store.
-Choose organic if it’s available; some conventionally-grown potatoes are treated to prevent sprouting.
-Push three toothpicks into the sweet potato, spaced equally.
+Choose organic if it’s available; some conventionally-grown potatoes are chemically treated to prevent sprouting.
+Push three toothpicks into the sweet potato at midway, spaced equally.
 Put the sweet potato into a recycled jar filled with water so that the bottom of the sweet potato is submerged.
 Set in a bright location.

 This will look a lot like a grammar school science project.

-The potato will start sending roots down into the water within a few weeks.
+The potato will begin sending roots down into the water within a few weeks.
 Soon you’ll see green shoots start to emerge from the upper portion of the sweet potato.
 These are the beginnings of your summer sweet potato crop!

 Planting sweet potatoes